-Measurable usage: Approximately 3,700 allocations and assignments up to July 2014 (to be updated December 2014)
+Measurable usage: Approximately 7,430 allocations and assignments from 1 July 2014 to 30 June 2015

 The RIPE NCC provides fair, impartial and stable distribution of Internet number resources according to policies developed by the RIPE community.
 In addition to the allocation and assignment of IPv4 and IPv6 address space, the RIPE NCC also assigns AS Numbers and registers these along with the initial associated routing policy.
 This ensures the uniqueness of AS Numbers and collects data for the Routing Registry.
 Since 2007, the RIPE NCC has assigned AS Numbers from both the 16-bit and 32-bit pools.